pearu/pearu.github.io/using_omniscidb_conda.md

 In the above, we used rbc to create UDFs that are registered as new SQL operators to running omniscidb server.
 Such UDFs are called runtime UDFs and these can be re-defined or removed during the server runtime.
-OmnisciDB server supports also defining so-called load-time UDFs that are implemented in C++ and that are compiled to SQL operators at the start up of the omniscidb server and these will persists til the server exits.
+OmniSciDB server also supports defining so-called load-time UDFs that are implemented in C++ and that are compiled to SQL operators at the start up of the omniscidb server.
+Loadtime UDFs persists till the server exits.
+(OmniSciDB server supports compile-time UDFs that will be built into the server binary.
+We'll not discuss such UDFs here.)

 To illustrate the usage of C++ UDFs, will need to stop the omniscidb server and update the ``omniscidb-env`` environment as follows: